lokesh/lightbox2/README.md

 The original lightbox script.
 Eight years later — still going strong!

+Lightbox is small javascript library used to overlay images on top of the current page.
+It's a snap to setup and works on all modern browsers.

 For demos and usage instructions, visit [lokeshdhakar.com/projects/lightbox2/](http://lokeshdhakar.com/projects/lightbox2/).

 by [Lokesh Dhakar](http://www.lokeshdhakar.com)